wac018/Visualizing-The-Manhattan-Curve/README.md

 # Visualizing-The-Manhattan-Curve

+All of these calculations were done using MATLAB Version R2024a

 ## How to Run

 The parameters `num_points`,`t_1`, `t_2`, `max_depth`, and `show_status_updates` can be configured in the `run_program.m` file.